theothertomelliott/theothertomelliott.github.io/_posts/2016-09-29-three-ish-ways-to-implement-timeouts-in-go.markdown

 ## Method the first: Quick and Dirty

 The first method is the one that I'd imagine most people would try first, because it uses concepts common to many languages, and because it is outlined in a [blog post](https://blog.golang.org/go-concurrency-patterns-timing-out-and) from 2010 that ranks high in Google searches for "golang timeout".
-Using time.Sleep:
+Using `time.Sleep`:

 {% highlight go %}
 ch := make(chan bool, 1)